ChainAgnostic/CAIPs/CAIPs/caip-25.md

 * When user disapproves accepting calls with the request methods
     * code = 5001
     * message = "User disapproved requested methods"
+* When user disapproves accepting calls with the request events
+    * code = 5002
+    * message = "User disapproved requested events"
 * When wallet evaluates requested chains to not be supported
     * code = 5100
     * message = "Requested chains are not supported"
 * When wallet evaluates requested methods to not be supported
     * code = 5101
     * message = "Requested methods are not supported"
+* When wallet evaluates requested events to not be supported
+    * code = 5102
+    * message = "Requested events are not supported"

 ## Links